-Nucleus has support for the local file system as well as files hosted in Azure blob storage.
-The file provider system is extensible, so you may have support for other file systems.
-You can configure Nucleus with more than one file system.
+Nucleus has support for the local file system as well as files hosted in Azure blob storage and Amazon S3.
+The file provider system is extensible, so you may be able to download an extension to add support for other file systems.
+You can configure Nucleus to use more than one file system.

-The file manager displays a drop-down list to select which file system provider to manage.
+The file manager displays a drop-down list of file systems which you use to select which file system provider to manage.
 A list of files and folders is listed in the main display.

 Create Folder and enter your new folder name to create a folder.
 The file manager automatically

 navigates to your new folder after creating it.

 File system providers have different restrictions on which characters you can use.
 If you use invalid characters, you will get an error message.

 Navigate to a folder by clicking its link in the display.
 Navigate back a level by clicking the

 Upload File button to upload a file.
 Some file system providers (like Azure Blob Storage)